copasi/cytoscape-copasi/README.md

 	mvn package

 from the checked out project, will produce a file `./target/CopasiPlugin-1.0.jar`, that then can be manually added to cytoscape.
-For this to work, the native library of the COPASI Java bindings needs to be in the `java.library.path`.
+For this to work, the native library of the COPASI Java bindings needs to be in the `java.library.path` (On windows any directory in the `PATH` will do, on Linux `/usr/lib` will work).

 ### Creating an artifact from the bindings
 The COPASI bindings consist of a `copasi.jar` file and a corresponding shared library.
 To be able to use them the maven command: